bitcraze/bitcraze-website/src/privacy-policy.md

  - [Shopify](https://www.shopify.com)
  - [Postnord](https://www.postnord.se)

-Your payment may be processed by [Mondido Payments](https://www.mondido.com) or [Paypal](https://www.paypal.com) depending of your choosen or available method.
-We do not record and never have access to your payment method details like credit card number or paypal account.
+Your payment may be processed by [Mondido Payments](https://www.mondido.com).
+We do not record and never have access to your payment method details like credit card number.

 We are using [Mainchimp](https://mailchimp.com) to handle our mainling-lists and gmail to handle all mail going to and from the bitcraze.io domain.